Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/03-IT-Pack/Functionality.md

 - If the integration to the Dataverse, Dynamics 365 Sales, or Master Data Synchronization is enabled and the table used in the configuration package is enabled in **Integration Table Mapping**
   - **Skip Table Triggers** can not be selected
   - **Delete Recs Before Processing** can not be selected
-- Solution extends the OOTB by adding the support for BLOB field imports (will be removed once implemented in OOTB solution)

 ### Send Notifications for failed/successful Job Queues
 - Notifications for failed and successfully completed job queues can be enabled in **Communication Setup** using **Job Queue Notification Enabled (Recurring)** and **Job Queue Notification Enabled (Non-Recurring)**.